-This charming city lies at the head of a fiord-like inlet and is surrounded by seven hills.
-In the early days, Dunedin was the largest and wealthiest city in the country, thanks mainly to the gold fields.
-It has been responsible for many firsts: the first to have gaslight, water mains, hydro power and steam trams.
-Discover the rugged, beautiful Otago Peninsula, filled with geological wonders, and gaze in awe at the great albatross with its ten-foot wingspan.
-Keep an eye out for fur seals on the rocks and perhaps some yellow-eyed penguins.
+This remarkably preserved Victorian city lies at the head of a fiord-like inlet and surrounded by lush, green hills.
+Due to the Otago gold rush of the 1860s, Dunedin was the largest and wealthiest city in the country and the first to have gaslight, water mains, hydro power and steam trams.
+Discover the geological wonders of the rugged Otago Peninsula while keeping an eye out for fur seals on the rocks and perhaps some yellow-eyed penguins.
 Visit Larnach Castle, a historic 19th-century property surrounded by gardens and splendid views.
-It is often said that Dunedin is the most perfectly preserved Victorian City anywhere.
-Explore historic Dunedin with its splendid Victorian and Edwardian stone buildings.
-Look for delightful local crafts, artwork, wool and leather items among the souvenirs.
-Enjoy a wide variety of cuisines as well as lamb and seafood.
+Explore historic Dunedin with its splendid Victorian and Edwardian stone buildings, delightful local crafts and restaurants serving Kiwi specialties.

 Dunedin